-I did notice that you need to give it some time in use before it breaks in and can actually become more pleasant-sounding.
+I did notice that you need to give it some time in use before it breaks in and can become more pleasant-sounding.

 Pros and cons comparisons

 Here’s a pretty good summary of the fundamental pros and cons of both models.
-Take what you will from it – it’s not a perfect list, but I’ve tried hard to incorporate everything you should know before making a buying decision.
+Take what you will from it – it’s not a perfect list, but I’ve tried hard to include everything you should know before making a buying decision.

 - Compact size (only about 14.5″ tall)

 - Ultra-quiet operation

 - Beautiful appearance

 - No motor noise like AC4825